 < or =330 ng/mL

-Metastasizing midgut carcinoid tumors usually produce blood or serum 5-hydroxytryptamine (5-HT) concentrations >1,000 ng/mL.
-However, elevations >400 ng/mL are suggestive of carcinoid tumors as the cause of carcinoid syndrome-like symptoms.
+Metastasizing midgut carcinoid tumors usually produce blood or serum 5-hydroxytryptamine (5-HT) concentrations greater than 1,000 ng/mL.
+However, elevations above 400 ng/mL are suggestive of carcinoid tumors as the cause of carcinoid syndrome-like symptoms.
 Lesser increases may be nonspecific or drug-related (see Cautions).